 Also, this shark looks so happy, definitely brings a spark of positivity to that time of the month.

-I think this is a pretty witty approach to tracking y9our menstrual cycle.
+I think this is a pretty witty approach to tracking your menstrual cycle.

-Notice she also added a special note for being intimate, clever!
+Notice she also added a special note for being intimate, and clever!